RaniaAguirre/Credit-Model/README.md

 The notebook evaluates the performance of each model by calculating the **accuracy** and **AUC score**.
 It also generates **ROC curves** and **confusion matrices** for each model to assess their predictive power.
 The goal of this notebook is to implement machine learning techniques to predict credit risk and compare the performance of different models.

+*If you want to use another predictors make sure to change it inside the class.

 ---

 ## How to Use